Contested or uncontested

 Fault or no-fault

 There are 7 "fault" grounds or reasons, and also a "no fault" grounds.
-The "fault" grounds mean that one person was considered at fault in causing the marriage to end.
+The "fault" grounds mean that one person is considered at fault in causing the marriage to end.
 Most people file a “no fault” divorce.
 A "no fault" divorce is a divorce where the marriage is broken beyond repair but neither spouse blames the other.
 In Massachusetts, the no fault divorce grounds is called "Irretrievable Breakdown of Marriage."

 1A or 1B : No fault divorce